 This topic is a linked part of a larger work: “Edgeryders OÜ Company Manual”

-For budgeting in Edgeryders’ projects, we use a self-developed spreadsheet called “Budget Template v3”.
+For budgeting in Edgeryders’ projects, we developed an open source spreadsheet called “Budget Template v3”.
 This is its documentation.
+If you want to use it in your own organization, you get it from here.

 - 2.1.
 Updating the cash flow projection with accounting numbers